ukd1/windmill/README.md

 Then you can start osqueryd (on linux) with a simple `/etc/init.d/osqueryd start` or `service start osqueryd`

+## Serving configuration files
+The `osquery_configs` folder holds all the configuration files you want to send to your osquery endpoints.
+At a minimum, you must have an osquery config file in that folder named `default.conf`.
+This is the file that gets delivered to an endpoint that sends a POST request to `/api/config` and is also the fallback configuration if an endpoint sends a POST request to a named path that doesn't have an associated file (`/api/config/unknown`)

+You can serve different configuration files to different server types by putting multiple configuration files into the `osquery_configs` folder and configuring your osquery endpoints with a different `config_tls_endpoint` value in `/etc/osquery/osquery.flags`.
+The TLS server will try to match the name of the endpoint with the name of a file.
+If your osquery endpoint sends a POST request to `/api/config/blahblahblah` then the TLS server will look in `osquery_configs` for a file named blahblahblah.conf.

 ## Some features I'd like to have
 get enroll secret from environment vars.
 Makes it easy to deploy the code without having to stick a file into the repo.